TheBrownViking20/katacoda-scenarios/test/intro.md

 # <p align="center">Linear Regression with Python</p>

-## Regularization in regression using Python
+## Multiple Linear Regression using Python

-In this scenario, you will learn how to use regularization in linear regression models effectively.
+In this scenario, you will learn how to perform multiple linear regression effectively using cross-validation and feature selection.
 We will use pandas for data loading and data manipulation, matplotlib and seaborn for data visualization and Scikit-learn for data preprocessing and modeling.

 ### What is linear regression?
 Linear Regression attempts to find a relationship between a dependent variable and one or more explantory (or independent) variables.
 Linear regression can be used for various tasks.For example, a given dataset has data about locations of houses in a state/province, their prices, their architecture, their neighborhood, etc. This dataset can be used to estimate the prices for houses (which may not have been listed yet) in that particular state.
 This is useful for house owners, potential buyers, and real estate agencies.